Interface SqlSettings

 category.

-See DataSource.logSlowSQL
+See DataSource.logSlowSQL for

 more details.